a-gram/audioneex/README.md

 ## Prerequisites

-The code has been extensively tested with the following software
+The code has been extensively tested with the following dependencies

 - Boost 1.66
 - FFTSS 3.0